xjules/configsuite/README.md

 Congratulations Espen Askelad!
 The config is valid.
 Go collect stuff.
 ```

-However, if we changed the value of `name` to `13` (or ever worse '[My, name, is kind, of odd]') we would expect the suite to not contain a valid configuration and hence that the output would be `Sorry, the configuration is invalid`.
+However, if we changed the value of `name` to `13` (or ever worse `[My, name, is kind, of odd]`) we would expect the suite to not contain a valid configuration and hence that the output would be `Sorry, the configuration is invalid`.

 #### Schema ####